Copyright © by ATLAS.ti Scientific Software Development GmbH, Berlin. All rights reserved.

 Video Tutorial: Merging Codes

 Once the data is coded, you have a good overview of your material and can describe it.
 You can then take the analysis a step further by querying the data.
-The tools that can be used include the code co-occurrence table in the main manual, the code document table in the main manual, the query tool in the main manual, and the networks in the main manual.
+The tools that can be used include the code co-occurrence table, the code document table, the query tool, and the net

 The goal is to delve deeper into the data and find relationships and patterns.
-Writing memos in the main manual is very important at this stage as much of the analysis does not just happen because you apply a tool.
-The insights come when reading the data resulting from a query in the main manual, and when writing summaries and interpretations.
+Writing memos is very important at this stage as much of the analysis does not just happen because you apply a tool.
+The insights come when reading the data resulting from a query, and when writing summaries and interpretations.

 The recommendations in this section are based on the following authors: